HHOOSSPPEE/Fall2023_IntermediateDevelopment/Debriefs/Assignment_2_Debrief - Copy.md

 **Execution** (Did your project meet the theme you gave it?) - 5

 *4. Yes, my assignment conveyed the theme of perseverance.
-There are situations where you can kind of make out the theme but it was consistent *
+There are situations where you can kind of lose the theme but it was consistent for the most part*

 **Scope** (How well do you feel you scoped your game?) - 5